Kitura/Swift-Kuery/MigrationGuide.md

 }
 ```

-The final change within ResultSet is the introduction of the forEach functions which replace the rows variable.
-The forEach functions allow you to run a specific operations against each row returned from your query.
-One function will autonomously iterate the rows in the result set, the other provides the user a next method to call when they are ready to process the next row which allows the caller to make use of other asynchronous API.
-Examples for using each of the variants are below including the definition of the RowOperation types:
+The final change within ResultSet is the introduction of the `forEach` functions which replace the `rows` variable.
+The `forEach` functions allow you to run a specific operations against each row returned from your query.
+One function will autonomously iterate the rows in the result set, the other provides the user a `next` function to call when they are ready to process the next row which allows the caller to make use of other asynchronous API.
+Examples for using each of the variants are below including the definition of the `RowOperation` types:

 ```swift
 // Type alias for closures to be passed to the forEach method